bbmokhtari/django-translations/docs/reference/query.rst

       the :class:`~django.db.models.Q`\ 's
       :meth:`~django.db.models.Q.__init__` method.
       It defines custom probe language(s) on
-      the :class:`TQ` to use for filtering.
+      the :class:`TQ` to use on the filter.

       :param args: The arguments of
           the :class:`~django.db.models.Q`\